outfox/fennecs/doc/misc/Glossary.md

 Here we hope to explain some of them a little more in depth, without creating a whole documentation chapter for each.

+## Aspect
+An Aspect is a self-contained collection of Archetypes within a World  –  its own contiguously laid-out component storage universe.
+All Aspects of a World share the same Entities; each World starts with one Aspect, `Main`, and you can add more via `World.AddAspect` to group hot data and fight ==Fragmentation==.
+Component types are assigned to an Aspect via `Aspect.Owns<T>()`, and a Query can only match types stored in a single Aspect.

+Read all about them in the [Aspects documentation](/docs/Advanced/Aspects/index.md). *(new in 0.7.0)*

 ## Contains
 We contextually sometimes say:

 - "the Query contains" a set of Entities, and the base `Query` class also exposes these "contents" via a `IEnumerable<Entity>` interface.
-This is usable for world setup and in unit tests - but your game logic might want to do its heavy lifting with [Streams](/docs/Streams/index.md) and [SIMD](/docs/Streams/SIMD.md) operations.
+This is usable for world setup and in unit tests - but your game logic might want to do its heavy lifting with [Streams](/docs/Streams/index.md) and [SIMD](/docs/Advanced/SIMD.md) operations.
 - "the World contains", which can refer to both Entites and Archetypes.
 - "the Archetype contains", which can refer both to the Entities that share this Archetype, but also the Types that constitute said Archetype.